GeoscienceAustralia/dea-knowledge-hub/about/glossary.rst

       Cube schema makes use of both of these capabilities.

    Python
-      The programming language used to develop the Data Cube.
+      The programming language used to develop the Open Data Cube.
 It is easy to use while still allowing high performance access and processing capabilities.
       See http://www.python.org/ for more.